 Fashion and Italy have long been synonymous.
 Most people think of Milan when considering Italian fashion, however if you seek quality Italian leather goods, fine gold jewelry, beautiful silk textiles, and hand crafted perfumes, papers, and more, Florence is the place to be.
-One of Italy’s most popular tourist destinations, Florence offers natural beauty, art, rich architecture, and a deep history, including in the world of fashion.
-It makes sense!
-After all, Florence is the home of the Italian Renaissance.
+One of Italy’s most popular tourist destinations, Florence offers natural beauty, art, rich architecture, and a deep history in the world of fashion.
+It makes sense — after all, Florence is the home of the Italian Renaissance.
 Why wouldn’t it also be a haven for fashionistas?

-I remember my first time in Florence, wandering through the maze of streets, beguiled by the beautiful fashions in every shop window.
+I remember my first time in Florence wandering through the maze of streets, beguiled by the beautiful fashions in every shop window.
 I was only in Florence for 24 hours, but that was long enough to leave with a pair of Italian leather shoes, leather gloves that felt like butter, and a stylish pair of textured stockings.
-If I’d been there longer, I’m sure I could have done more serious retail damage..
+If I’d been there longer I’m sure I could have done some serious retail damage.

 That was fourteen years ago.
 Now you can take a behind the scenes fashion tour of Florence with City Wonders and get insider tips on where to shop, visit designers in their studios, understand the difference between a designer original and a copy, and learn about one of the most famous names in Italian fashion at the Gucci Museum.

 Love history, art, and architecture?
-Then you’ll enjoy visiting the ateliers on the tour, some housed in ancient monasteries once patronized by Catherine de Medici, the Queen of France.
-The history of fashion is as much a part of the history of Florence as Michaelangelo and Dante are.
+Then you’ll enjoy visiting the ateliers on the tour; some housed in ancient monasteries once patronized by Catherine de Medici, the Queen of France.
+The history of fashion is as much a part of the history of Florence as Michelangelo and Dante.

 Highlights of the tour: